Farhad-Davaripour/multi-modal-rag-backend/readme.md

 3. **Docker** installed locally (to build the FastAPI container image).
 4. **Azure Subscription** (with permission to create resource groups, app services, etc.).

+**App Registration for Backend**
+You need to set up an Azure AD app registration and extract the following variables from it.
+These are used for authentication and security, ensuring only approved users can access the FastAPI endpoint.

+- AUD
+- APP_REGISTRATION_CLIENT_ID
+- APP_REGISTRATION_CLIENT_SECRET
+- APP_REGISTRATION_RESOURCE_SCOPE
 ---

 ## 2. Why Two Storage Accounts?